stain/ro-crate-paper/manuscript.md

 1. a diverse set of people representing a variety of stakeholders;
 2. a set of collective norms;
-3. an open platform that facilitates communication (GitHub, Google Docs, monthly telcons).
+3. an open platform that facilitates communication (GitHub, Google Docs, monthly teleconferences).

 ### People